 "It was just a brutal attack," she said.
 "Whatever that guy hit my son with, Bryan was unconscious before he hit the ground, so he had no way to protect his head."

-The attackers fled in a light-colored sedan driven by a woman with a young boy -- believed to be about 10 years old -- inside, police said.
+The attackers fled in a light-colored sedan driven by a woman with a young boy -- believed to be about 10 years old -- inside, said police.

 Stow was taken out of a medically induced coma over a week ago, and has since shown signs of some cognitive function, Los Angeles neurosurgeon Dr. Gabriel Zada said.
 Stow also has "some movement" in his arms and legs, the doctor said.